gadjet/Window-Door-Sensor-V3/README.md

 If anyone is interested in buying the PCB then let  me know as I'm considering creating a Tindie store to sell my surplus PCBs on to fund the next PCBs :-)

+The code for the Sensor can be found in the earlier version